 Maple Leaf 2014-II Flow-Through Limited Partnership - National Class - Pursuant to a prospectus dated November 20, 2014, Maple Leaf 2014-II Flow-Through Limited Partnership issued 367,789 National Class units at a price of \$25.00 per unit, for gross proceeds of \$9,194,725.
-Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf 2014-II Flow-Through Limited Partnership, all units of Maple Leaf 2014-II Flow-Through Limited Partnership - National Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.
+Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf 2014-II Flow-Through Limited Partnership - National Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.